irebuf/dncs-lab/README.md

 ```
 sudo su
 ```
-In order to look if `router-1` is working you can ping (use the command `ping` followed by the IP-address of the host/router you want to check.
+In order to look if `router-1` is working you can ping (use the command `ping` followed by the IP-address of the host/router you want to check) any net device.

 For example pinging the `host-1-b`
 ```